 Burgundy, or Bourgogne, is a world-renowned wine region that needs little introduction.
 This is an area of great heritage and prestige that is continually struggling to ensure that the twin virtues of tradition and innovation are in balance.
 Younger, highly-trained and talented winemakers have played their part in transforming quality in this most complex and magical of France’s wine regions.
-Yet, here in conjunction with modernity comes the ancient notion of terroir, where subtle differences of climate, soil composition, and aspect identified over the course of centuries and expressed in individual climates make this region so fascinating.
-Red Burgundy, solely based on the Pinot Noir grape should dazzle us with its perfume, complexity, and finesse rather than power and concentration.
-White Burgundy is almost exclusively based on Chardonnay and should express complexity in both aroma and flavor, be it minerally or buttery and nutty, and have depth, structure, and a moreish quality.
+Yet, here in conjunction with modernity, comes the ancient notion of terroir, where subtle differences of climate, soil composition, and aspect identified over centuries and expressed in individual climates make this region so fascinating.
+Red Burgundy, solely based on the Pinot Noir grape, should dazzle us with its perfume, complexity, and finesse rather than power and concentration.
+White Burgundy is almost exclusively based on Chardonnay and should express complexity in aroma and flavor, be it minerally or buttery and nutty, and have depth, structure, and a moreish quality.

 The village of Vougeot further south is dominated by the massive 50-ha Grand Cru of Clos Vougeot.
 Neighboring Vosne-Romanée is a village like no other in the Côte de Nuits.
 Behind the village lie the great vineyards that produce Burgundy’s most expensive and sought-after wines.
 At the heart of these are the justly famous vineyards of Romanée-Conti, with La Tache and Richebourg also superb and vastly expensive.
-These, in turn, are flanked by some marvelous premier crus; the best of these are rich, intense and concentrated.
-True elegance in a glass.
+These, in turn, are flanked by some marvelous premier crus; the best of these are rich, intense, and concentrated—pure elegance in a glass.